 In 2005, Nancy moved to Delaware, Ohio to attend the Methodist Theological School in Ohio to earn her Master of Divinity.
 By attending year-round and carrying a full academic load, she was able to graduate after three years.

 Nancy and her husband Jeff, along with their dog, Arnie, live in Columbus.
-Jeff is an electrical engineer at AEP and a veteran of the US Army and US Air Force.
+Jeff is a retired electrical engineer at AEP and a veteran of the US Army and US Air Force.
 Together, they visit their daughter and son-in-law, Emerald and Ken, and grandchildren Nolan (age 6) and Maddie (age 4) as often as they can.

 Nancy Day-Achauer believes we need a representative who represents the people of central Ohio.

 Nancy knows you cannot represent people you don’t know, and the only way you can get to know the community is when you connect with people.
 We need a State Representative that is connected with all the communities in the district.
 Nancy regularly attends events and meetings so she can listen to peoples’ concerns and participate in the many communities that make up House District 23.
 As our State Representative, Nancy will hold regular community hours throughout the district to hear from constituents – something that’s long overdue.

 We need elected officials who will address issues that are important to residents instead of focusing on their own special interests.
 Nancy believes in listening to residents first and then responding with collaborative action.
 Her people-focused, collaborative style of public service is needed in our Statehouse.